FLUID: Training-Free Face De-identification via Latent Identity Substitution: Introduction

-To enable de‑identification with strict attribute preservation, we propose FLUID (Face de‑identification in the Latent space via Utility‑preserving Identity Displacement), a training-free framework that performs identity substitution directly in the latent space of a pretrained unconditional DM.
+To enable realistic de‑identification with strict attribute preservation, we propose FLUID (Face de‑identification in the Latent space via Utility‑preserving Identity Displacement), which performs identity substitution directly in the latent space of a pretrained unconditional DM without the need to tune model weights.
+Our core idea is to treat identity removal as a controlled displacement problem in a well-structured semantic manifold, rather than a full generative reconstruction task.
 This space, named \textit{h}-space, of unconditional DMs has been shown to provide a linear, robust, and homogeneous semantic space \cite{kwon2022diffusion}.
+In this framework, we introduce a set of loss functions to control the outcome of this process, specifically targeting identity suppression and attribute preservation.
+These losses collectively enforce a disentangled optimization path: identity information is pushed away, while non-identity features are explicitly constrained to remain stable.
+As a result, our method aims to generate de-identified faces that remain visually indistinguishable from authentic, unmodified images, achieving what we term `covert privacy protection'.
+By producing outputs that do not visibly signal the application of anonymization, the method avoids attracting adversarial scrutiny and preserves data credibility in scenarios where both privacy protection and perceptual authenticity are essential.

-Drawing inspiration from substitution reactions in organic chemistry \cite{rizzo_sn1sn2, ashenhurst_sn1sn2}, FLUID metaphorically frames identity removal as a semantic substitution process.
-In this framework, we introduce a set of \textit{reagent losses}, each acting as a functional analogue to chemical reagents, to control the outcome of this substitution, specifically targeting identity suppression and attribute preservation.
-To operationalize this concept, we explore both linear and geodesic (tangent-based) displacement strategies in latent space, enabling us to examine the trade-off between de-identification strength and attribute retention.
+Additionally, we introduce a geodesic (tangent-based) displacement strategy and explore both linear and geodesic edits in latent space, enabling us to examine the trade-off between de-identification strength and attribute retention.
+This dual-editing view allows us to empirically characterize how different trajectory geometries in latent space influence the final privacy-utility balance.
+We further assess the realism of results with balanced identity-utility trade-off quantaitatively and qualitatively.
 To the best of our knowledge, we are the first to perform face de-identification in the latent space of a DM.
 Our contributions are as follows:

-\begin{itemize} \item We introduce a training-free identity substitution framework in the \textit{h}-space of an unconditional DM. \item We propose a novel editing scheme inspired by substitution chemistry, optimized via differentiable reagent losses. \item We present and compare our tangent-space editing method with the common linear edit, demonstrating a strong balance between de-identification and attribute fidelity. \item We demonstrate FLUID's improved performance over training-based SOTA methods in both realism and utility preservation through extensive experiments. \end{itemize}
+\begin{itemize} \item We introduce a face de-identification framework in the \textit{h}-space of an unconditional DM. \item We present and compare our tangent-space editing method with the common linear edit, demonstrating a strong balance between de-identification and attribute fidelity. \item We demonstrate FLUID's improved performance over SOTA methods in both realism and utility preservation through extensive experiments. \end{itemize}